franciscotimoh/top-calculator/README.md

-# top-calculator
+# Project: Calculator | The Odin Project
-Project: Calculator | The Odin Project
+This project is for the calculator project as part of The Odin Project's Foundations curriculum.